-During 2012, our system was in compliance with applicable State drinking water operating, monitoring and reporting requirements.
+During 2015, our system was in compliance with applicable State drinking water operating and monitoring requirements.
+We did not complete the certification for delivery of the 2014 Annual Water Quality Report and were issued a violation for this omission.

 DO I NEED TO TAKE SPECIAL PRECAUTIONS?